syncfusion-content/maui-docs/MAUI/TreeView/working-with-treeview.md

 ---
 layout: post
-title: Working with TreeView in .NET MAUI TreeView control | Syncfusion
+title: Working with TreeView in .NET MAUI TreeView Control | Syncfusion
 description: Learn here all about Working with TreeView support in Syncfusion .NET MAUI TreeView (SfTreeView) control and more.
 platform: .NET MAUI
 control: SfTreeView